nardev/nardev.org/_posts/projects/2021-05-21-Automate-ESP8266-Programming.md

  - Get your firmware.bin and if you need spiffs.bin files
  - UART programmer, I used this one [Frogboard Frogo ESP-12F](https://www.tindie.com/products/fred_iot/esp8266-frogboard-frogo-pins-esp-12e-dev-board/)

-   ** Be carefull about the programmer, another one that i was using had very poor construction, i had to hold module by hand and also the button on it was just turning on/off the ESP-12F module not the programmer so i had to plug/unplug the programmer in order to trigger the udev rule.
+   ** Be careful about the programmer, another one that i was using had very poor construction, i had to hold module by hand and also the button on it was just turning on/off the ESP-12F module not the programmer so i had to plug/unplug the programmer in order to trigger the udev rule.
 Maybe it was possible to load/unload the module differently but i would make some other problems. **

 ### Step 1: